Ming-DeMers/Cornnect-V2/design-plan/design-journey.md

 > Briefly explain your site's _administrator_ audience.
 Your audience should be specific, but not arbitrarily specific.
 (1 sentence)
 > Justify why this audience is a **cohesive** group.
 (1-2 sentences)

-The site will be administered by the Cornell IT department, and by Ming DeMers.
-Also by Calvin Smith, because he asked.
+The site will be administered by the Cornell IT department, and by Ming DeMers. ~~Also by Calvin Smith, because he asked.~~

-This is cohesive as it makes sense that only IT individuals (and Ming, and Calvin) would be able to access the database, and mess around with the site.
-We wouldn't want just anyone (except Ming and Calvin) to be able to access the database, and mess around with the site, now would we?
+This is cohesive as it makes sense that only IT individuals (and Ming ~~and Calvin~~) would be able to access the database, and mess around with the site.
+We wouldn't want just anyone (except Ming ~~and Calvin~~) to be able to access the database, and mess around with the site, now would we?

 ### _Administrator_ Audience Goals (Milestone 1)
 > Document your _administrator_ audience's goals for using this catalog website.
 > List each goal below.
 There is no specific number of goals required for this, but you need enough to do the job (Hint: It's more than 1.
 But probably not more than 3.)
 > **Hint:** Users will be able to view all entries in the catalog and insert new entries into the catalog.
 The audience's goals should probably relate to these activities.

-Goal 1: Manipulate the Database
+Goal 1: Delete the posts in the database

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - The database will be accessible to the IT department, and to Ming DeMers, and to Calvin Smith
+  - The database will be accessible to the IT department, and to Ming DeMers ~~, and to Calvin Smith~~
-  - They will be able to add, modify, and delete entries
+  - They will be able to add and delete posts
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - This allows anyone to request an account, to be added to the database, and to be able to modify their own information

-Goal 2: Add image to the database
+Goal 2: Add posts

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - It is important that the database can store images
-  - Admins will be able to add images, and modify them
+  - Admins will be able to add posts, too
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - We wouldn't want random images to be store on this site, so we need to make sure that only admins can add images
+  - They are users too!
+They are allowed to add posts as usual.

 ### _Administrator_ Persona (Milestone 1)
 > Use the goals you identified above to develop a persona of your site's _administrator_ audience.